Last Updated: 17 Nov. 2022

 You must have access to a computer connected to the internet.
-If you are reading this Handbook, you probably already meet the requirements.
 Dial-up connections will be sufficient for most classes, but a few classes have video materials, which will display better if you have a DSL or cable connection.
-You may use any of the common browsers: Chrome, Edge, Firefox, or Internet Explorer.
+You may use any of the common browsers: Chrome, Edge, Firefox, or Safari.
 Most of our course lectures are in PDF format.
 There is a link to three free PDF readers on our public information page.
 The PDF pages are designed for full-size computers; tablets may provide an adequate display, but the materials may be difficult to read on smaller devices.
 We require that you have a word-processing program, such as Microsoft Word.
 Free word-processing programs are also suitable.
 We require that you also have a webcam with a microphone, for identity verification and live sessions.
 Your internet connection must be able to transmit video.

 Student records are confidential.
 The University cannot process a transcript request unless we receive a signed request or an online request through the Student Information System.
 Outstanding obligations to the University, such as Tuition fees, must be reconciled prior to release of student transcripts.
 Send all requests to the Registrar and include instructions on where the transcript should be mailed.
 We will retain your academic records permanently.
 You are allowed one free transcript for your own records.
 You may request official transcripts by visiting https://sis.agora.ac/portal/login

 Agora University may consider for transfer coursework completed at accredited institutions of post-secondary education whose accrediting agencies are recognized by the European Union or by an agency recognized by CHEA.
 Only coursework completed at a C average or better may be considered for transfer after a review by, and at the discretion of the Dean.
 Students will need to provide a transcript for all accredited coursework taken and indicate a desire to transfer coursework before enrolling in the current term.
 A maximum of 50% of graduate coursework can be transferred.
 A minimum of 50% of graduate coursework must be undertaken at Agora University.